 For pencil or watercolour portraits I first make a 300 dpi high resolution scan of your portrait to keep on file, so that you can come back to me at any time to order a gicleè print copy if you should want one.
 Pencil drawings are sprayed with fixative spray to prevent any of the graphite from rubbing off.
 I then put your portrait into a cellophane sleeve so that you can handle it safely until you are ready to put it into its frame.
 Lastely I place it flat within two MDF boards which will keep it flat and prevent any creasing or bending.
 Lastly it is wrapped within polythene to ensure that it stays dry.

-Portraits are usually sent out by Royal Mail Next Day Special Delivery.
+For UK orders smaller portraits are usually sent out by Royal Mail Next Day Special Delivery.
 This is a tracked, insured service which requires a signature on delivery and I have used it for years with no problems or lost parcels, however your portrait will be fully insured in the mail just in case.
+Larger portraits and all international orders are shipped via UPS courier.
 You can read more about delivery options and postage costs on the prices page and full guarantees here.